Bazzini: History

-The company has had arrangements with large venues in New York, like the Madison Square Garden, Shea Stadium, and Yankee Stadium.
-It has supplied Yankee Stadium since it opened in 1923, and continues to do so as of 2017.
+The company has had arrangements with large venues in New York, like Madison Square Garden, Shea Stadium, and Yankee Stadium.
+It supplied the original Yankee Stadium for its entire existence from 1923 to 2008, and continues to supply the current Yankee Stadium as of 2017.
 It also distributed to a number of retail shops like Zabar's.

-The New York Times wrote an article about how Bazzini benefitted from Jimmy Carter's association with peanuts, and called it "one of the largest packers and distributors of nuts in America".
+The New York Times wrote an article about how Bazzini, which it called "one of the largest packers and distributors of nuts in America", benefitted from press coverage about Jimmy Carter.
+Carter was campaigning to be president of the United States at the time, and often highlighted his background as a peanut farmer.

-Rocco Damato and partners bought the company from the Bazzini family in 1983.
+Rocco Damato and partners bought the company from the Bazzini family in 1983, with Damato serving as CEO.
 In the 1980s, due to the increased expense of operating in Manhattan, the company sold some space in the Greenwich Street building to condominium developers, but retained the retail space on the first floor.
-Rocco and Electra Damato operated the nut store which had been there since the company moved in, but expanded it to include gourmet food and a cafe.
+Damato and his wife, Electra Damato, operated the nut store which had been there since the company moved in, and expanded it to include gourmet food and a cafe.
 They transferred some production to North Carolina before deciding to completely relocate.
-In 1997, Bazzini relocateded its main nut processing facility from Tribeca to Hunts Point in the Bronx, leaving the retail store behind on Greenwich Street.
+In 1997, Bazzini relocated its main nut-processing facility from Tribeca to Hunts Point in the Bronx, maintaining the retail store on Greenwich Street.
 It was one of the last food companies left in a neighborhood that had been known for wholesale food manufacturing.

-In 2011, it acquired Barton's Candy Company a Chocolatier and candy company founded in 1940.
-That same year Bazizini's factory moved again, this time to Allentown, Pennsylvania.
-Damato attributed the decision to the passage of the Food Safety Modernization Act, a law which gives the Food and Drug Administration (FDA) new authorities to regulate the way foods are grown, harvested and processed.
-He said it would require tens of millions of dollars in upgrades to the Bronx facility to come up to code.
-They opted to move to Allentown because it already owned a more modern facility there after its purchase of Barton's.
-After the move, it retained offices and distribution in New York City.
+In 2011, Bazzini acquired Barton's Candy Company, a chocolatier and candy company founded in 1940.
+That same year Bazzini's factory moved again, this time to Allentown, Pennsylvania.
+Damato attributed the decision to the passage of the Food Safety Modernization Act, a law which gives the Food and Drug Administration new authorities to regulate the way foods are grown, harvested and processed.
+He said it would require tens of millions of dollars in upgrades to the Bronx facility to meet the new regulations.
+They opted to move to Allentown instead, where it already owned a more modern facility since its purchase of Barton's.
+In 2012, the company was fined by the Occupational Safety and Health Administration for a pattern of workplace safety and health violations at the Allentown factory.

 The company's trademark is a happy elephant holding a big peanut.
-As of 2017, it is the oldest nut company in the United States.
+Though its headquarters moved to Allentown, it retained offices and distribution in the Bronx in New York City.
+As of 2017, it is the oldest nut company in the United States and Damato continues to serve as CEO.
+In addition to nuts, it sells nut butters, dried fruit, chocolate, and other snacks and confections.